-Lori Likis, Ed.D., is ESE's Planning for Success consultant and an educational consultant to districts and schools.
-Lori has partnered with Chief Strategy and Research Officer Carrie Conaway since 2013, creating and developing Planning for Success (PfS) and sharing this tested and effective model and its DIY resources with educators across the state.
+Lori Likis, Ed.D., is DESE's Planning for Success consultant and an educational consultant to districts and schools.
+Lori began partnering with DESE's former Chief Strategy and Research Officer Carrie Conaway in 2013, creating and developing Planning for Success (PfS) and sharing this tested and effective model and its DIY resources with educators across the state.
 She has focused on developing PfS as a collaborative and inclusive planning process that is simple, efficient, accessible, and easily customizable to meet the unique needs of diverse districts.
 Lori has facilitated the Planning for Success process with dozens of districts at all levels of performance (Levels 1–4), creating plans in urban, suburban, and regional districts as well as technical high schools, educational collaboratives, and charter schools.
 She has designed and led the PfS Facilitator Training Program, building state capacity by training PfS facilitators; led multiple PfS Action Plan Networks, building capacity of district and school leaders to conduct action planning; and has joined many Superintendents in presenting PfS at numerous conferences, including MASS, MASS/MASC, and AASA.
 Lori has served as the Chief Planning Officer of the Cambridge Public Schools and a charter school administrator and has published in Educational Leadership.

 Anne McKenzie, Ed.D. is an experienced educator, building principal, and district leader and currently serves as the superintendent of the Hadley Public Schools.
 She has worked in a variety of settings including juvenile justice facilities, private special education schools, public and private schools, and has leadership experience as a high school principal, executive director and special education director of an educational collaborative, and a superintendent.
 She has also served on several boards.
 She has facilitated various trainings with a wide range of groups including school committees, labor unions, educators, and administrators.
 People describe her workshops and trainings as highly informative, humorous, and as having an impact on organizations and participants.